rahat14/rahat14/README.md

 <details>
   <summary><b>:telescope: 2022 goal</b></summary>
-  I want to expance my knowledge from native to cross platfrom this year.
+  I want to expand my knowledge from native to cross platfrom this year.
 Going to test flutter framework.
 Also i may travel more this yeaar.
 </details>

 ## :tada: Achievements